 Experiencing such violence so early in life can have long-term detrimental impacts on adolescents: victims are at higher risk for substance abuse, eating disorders, risky sexual behavior, and attempted or considered suicide.
 Adolescent girls generally suffer more serious and more lasting effects than adolescent boys, though perpetrators come from both genders.
-Most tragically, every year there are young people who are murdered by a current or former partner.

 The following resources can help promote knowledge about teen dating violence, facilitate effective intervention and prevention, and give guidance on seeking or providing help.

 Resources for Educators and Parents

 Here, youth.gov provides a wealth of information on teen dating violence, including characteristics of healthy and unhealthy relationships, prevalence, electronic aggression, gender considerations, prevention programs, and much more.

 This web page from the CDC includes an overview of teen dating violence definitions, the consequences of and reasons for dating violence, and a list of additional resources.

 This concise fact sheet developed by the CDC helps explain: Why is dating violence a public health problem?
 How does dating violence affect health?
 Who is at risk?
 How can we prevent it?

 This fact sheet from Loveisrespect details statistics about young adult dating violence, including prevalence of dating violence among youth as well as college students, lasting effects, and lack of awareness among peers and parents.

 This Human Rights Campaign overview of teen dating violence among LGBTQ youth also includes a list of national resources that serve LGBTQ survivors of intimate partner violence.